alieneby/chrome-headless-screenshots-server/README.md

 ### Node.js

+Run `yarn install`

+or

+`npm install`

-Run `yarn install` to install all the required dependencies and then execute the index.js file with node like in the following example.
+to install all the required dependencies.

 ### Web Server